A residential substance abuse treatment group holding hands in a meeting.

 Residential substance abuse treatment eliminates all those variables for a while, which makes self-sabotage much harder.
 This allows residential clients to make progress more quickly in the early stages of their recovery.

-8. Thorough aftercare planning and goal setting
+8. Residential treatment programs provide thorough aftercare planning and goal setting

 It’s important to remember that residential substance abuse treatment is just the beginning – it can take anywhere from 18-24 months for newly sober individuals to fully integrate into their new life as a sober individual.
 This process involves patience, diligence, and many ups and downs.